-Enjoy a delicious coffee or home made hot chocolate alongside the famous Anna Cake, Strudel and many more.
+"Has...chosen yet?"
+Enjoy your delicious coffee or Demel's home made hot chocolate alongside our well-known Anna Cake, Strudel and much more.
 Hand made, baked and decorated with love.

 It was in 1786 across the now former Royal & Imperial Hofburgtheatre that confectioner Ludwig Dehne opened his confiserie, which almost instantly flourished into a success story.
 By the time the confectionery became the Demel that we know and love today in 1856, it had already become a hotspot among aristocrats and Vienna’s bourgeoisie.